WALV-FM: Christian, AC, Jack-FM

-The station first signed on as WQNE, a religious format on February 27, 1980.
-The format used until 1984, when it became an adult contemporary format as WALV, known as "Alive 95".
-WALV was Chattanooga's dominant affiliate for Rick Dees Weekly Top 40.
+The station first signed on the air on .Broadcasting & Cable Yearbook 2010 page D-508.
+Retrieved Feb.
+14, 2025.
+The original call sign was WQNE.
+It had a Christian radio format until 1984, when it became an adult contemporary music station as WALV, known as "Alive 95".
+WALV was Chattanooga's affiliate for Rick Dees Weekly Top 40.
 The adult contemporary format continued throughout the 1980s and the 1990s.
-By the early-2000s, WALV's adult contemporary format became a hot adult contemporary format.
+By the early 2000s, WALV picked up the tempo to become a hot adult contemporary station.